dffischer/pkgrepotools/makepkg-expanded.md

     As all unrecognized options are passed to makepkg(1), creating just the aurball without packaging beforehand can be achieved by passing `-BS`.
 However, this is discouraged as it would ignore any _pkgver_ function.
 Building the package first updates the version numbers so that the aurball will then contain current values.

+  - `-u`:
+    This option is passed to clean-template(1) which is invoked before packaging and creation of the source aurball to leave template markers and mode lines intact.
+Duplicate templates will still be removed.

 All further options are directly passed through to every invocation of makepkg(1).